brianshumate/docker-couchbase-server/README.md

 ## Prepare Docker Host

-**Note about open file limits**: You'll need to increase the number of open files available to Couchbase Server from the Docker host.
+**Note about open file limits**: You'll need to increase the number of open files available to Couchbase Server containers from the Docker host.

 To do so, edit `/etc/init/docker.conf` on the Docker host machine, and append the following line to the end of the file: